School News April 2018 Local Events & Reports

-VOLUNTEERS- The Board of Education and Put-in-Bay School staff would like to thank all the people in our community who volunteered their time or made contributions to various school events or activities this past year.
+VOLUNTEERS- The Board of Education and Put-in-Bay School staff would like to thank everyone in our community who volunteered their time or contributed to various school events or activities this past year.
 Some of those events or activities included:

 • Harvest Dinner

 Our school could not function without the support of so many individuals.
 Our sincere thanks will be expressed again next month when we send thank you cards to everyone who volunteered or contributed.
 Thank you, island community!